caringalkarl/flutter_ui_final_project/README.md

 CozyControl is a sample UI android application created using Flutter and Dart.
 It allows users to remotely control their home appliances.
 This project serves as the final project for Application Development.

-Createdy by Bien Joshua Macuha, Ervin Rey Capuno, Karl Phillip Caringal, Nico Angelo Burog
+Created by Bien Joshua Macuha, Ervin Rey Capuno, Karl Phillip Caringal, Nico Angelo Burog

 ## Environement Configurations
 Ensure you have the following installed: